 Not having regular contact with your loved ones - especially during such an anxious time - can be incredibly stressful.
 We have created new methods of communication to stay connected to your loved ones.

-Indoor visits in resident rooms at The Court and The Villa are available Sunday through Saturday, 10 a.m. - 4:30 p.m.
-Visitation at St. Mary's has been canceled at this time due to COVID-19.
-No appointments are needed at The Court or Villa during this time.
+Indoor visits in resident rooms at St. Mary's, The Court and The Villa are allowed for all residents at all times.
 Be sure to review the visitation guidelines.
-And here are reminders for Off Campus Visitation.
+Here are reminders for Off Campus Visitation.

 The day of your visit please follow these instructions:

 ▪ Screen (temperature check and questionnaire completion) at the receptionist desk at 1635 S. 21st Street - no matter what building your loved one resides in.
 You do not need to check out after the visit.

 ▪ Drive to the following areas for admission.
 Doors will be unlocked between 8 a.m. and 4:30 p.m.
 Monday through Friday; 9 a.m. through 4:30 p.m. weekends and holidays.